Skate skiing: Advance in competitive sports

 From 1978, especially the stronger popular skiers increasingly used the half-skate step in icy and fast conditions, where one ski stays in the track and the other is sheared out to the side.
 This technique was initially called Finnstep or Siitonenstep, after Pauli Siitonen, one of the first to use it.
 This also led to an innovation in the preparation of cross-country ski trails – half-tracked, half-rolled.
 Later, other forms of movement outside the track were developed.
 In the World Cup, the US skier Bill Koch was the first to recognize the advantages of this technique.
 He won the Engadin Marathon with it in 1981 and the overall ranking of the FIS Cross-Country World Cup in 1982.

 In the period that followed, there were intense discussions about regulations, with calls for a prohibition on the skating technique emerging from within the amateur sporting community.
 The diagonal stride (the main form of movement in the classic style) was about to disappear completely from competitive sports, and this could have weakened the possibility of the popular athlete identifying himself with the elite sport.
-At the 1985 World Championships in Seefeld, an excessively difficult cross-country ski trail was deliberately chosen, where no other tehnique than the seemed possible.
+At the 1985 World Championships in Seefeld, an excessively difficult cross-country ski trail was deliberately chosen, where no other technique than the preferred diagonal stride seemed possible.
 The overwhelming majority of skiers nevertheless used the new technique and thus ensured the final breakthrough.

 For the 1985/86 season, the FIS introduced parallel competitions in classic and free technique, with half of the World Cup competitions being held in one of the two techniques.
 The 1987 World Championships in Oberstdorf and the 1988 Winter Olympics in Calgary were the first major events with the coexistence of classical and skating competitions.
 In the biathlon and Nordic combined, it was agreed that all competitions would be held in the free technique.